-PMPR 4170 Non-Prescription Therapies and Self-Care II (3 credit hours)
+PMPR 4170 Non-Prescription Therapies and Self-Care II (3 cr. hrs)

 This course will serve as an introduction to nonprescription medications (including natural medicines) and products used in the treatment of acute and chronic illnesses for which pharmacists are consulted.
 Students will develop skills necessary to: evaluate nonprescription medication therapy; assess patients in the community setting; and make appropriate product selections for all patients, including special patient populations with unique characteristics (pediatrics, geriatrics, pregnancy, and lactation).
 This course will also introduce students to the concepts and skills needed to triage patients for self-care and to provide pertinent patient counseling specific to common nonprescription medications and products.
 The topics covered have been selected based on a number of factors: utilization data, sales trends, frequency of information requests, and important safety concerns.
-Prerequisite: Enrollment in the second professional year (P2) of the College of Pharmacy curriculum.
+Prerequisite: Must be in the second professional year.

-PMPR 4233 Principles of Clinical Pharmacokinetics (2 credit hours)
+PMPR 4233 Principles of Clinical Pharmacokinetics (2 cr. hrs)